 Helping children to cope

-- Information for children about coronavirus - Read The Little Corona King for foundation stage and Key Stage 1 children.
+- A book about coronavirus, written for children - The Little Corona King for foundation stage and Key Stage 1 children.

 - Dr Xand and Dr Chris video on Corona Questions - Corona questions for young people dispelling any myths or fears